Rajsingh89/student-expense-tracker/README.md

 🚀 How to Clone and Run This Project
 Anyone can set up and run this project locally in a few easy steps:

-1️⃣ Clone the Repository
+1️⃣ Clone the Repository -->
 git clone https://github.com/Rajsingh89/student-expense-tracker.git

-2️⃣ Navigate to the Project Folder cd student-expense-main
+2️⃣ Navigate to the Project Folder --> cd student-expense-main

 3️⃣ Install Dependencies
 Make sure you have Node.js and npm (Node Package Manager) installed (Node v16+ recommended).

-And then write in terminal
+And then write in terminal --> npm install
-npm install

-4️⃣ Start the Development Server npm run dev
+4️⃣ Start the Development Server -->
-4️⃣ Start the Development Server text npm run dev
+npm run dev